Pitt-RAS/iarc7_simulator/README.md

-# iarc7-simulator
+# iarc7_simulator
 Simulator that allows testing of algorithms for the IARC Mission 7 competition

 ## Setup

 First, you want to clone the repo and put it in the `src` directory of your catkin workspace.
-You want to rename the folder to `iarc7_simulator` too.
 You should then be able to run `catkin_make` and have everything compile.
 You then need to run the following:

     cd iarc7_simulator
     morse import sim